EliasGcf/gobarber-api/README.md

 # Create the instance of redis using docker
 $ docker run --name gobarber-redis -p 6379:6379 -d -t redis:alpine

+# Make a copy of 'ormconfig.example.json' to 'ormconfig.json'
+# and set the values, if they are not filled,
-# Make sure the keys in 'ormconfig.json' to connect with your database
+# to connect with docker database containers
-# are set up correctly.
+$ cp ormconfig.example.json ormconfig.json

 # Once the services are running, run the migrations
 $ yarn typeorm migration:run